 A Guardian article on the toxic work environment at Amnesty International.
-There are many toxic issues even in charities that people often don’t realize is happening.
-In the Amnesty report they found that many staff have a “martyrdom” mentality where they overwork as they care.
+There are many toxic issues, even in charities that people often don’t realize are happening.
+In the Amnesty report they found that many staff have a “martyrdom” mentality where they overwork, as they care so much.
 The above former Pret AM is like many Pret staff are, they overwork, want to prove they are good at their jobs but get the life-blood sucked out of them.
 In the above case, the judge ruled against Mr. Saad.
 But I know Pret.
 I gathered many staff complaints from various websites (incl.
 YouTube, Twitter, FB and other sites) and just compiled a selection in below Slideshow, not to mention my horrific story with Pret!
 I explain in my interview at the bottom of this page why I withdrew my Tribunal claim against Pret.

 Photo on Deutsche Welle (DW report)